ahadshafiq/patternLibraryDefault/README.md

         ├── main.scss **Will just import all scss files └── settings
-            └── _settings.scss **Contains all the varibles (colors) that most of the scss files link to 6 directories, 18 files
+            └── _settings.scss **Contains all the varibles (colors) that most of the scss files link to 3 directories, 14 files in Styles
 </pre>
 -------------------------------------------------------------------------------
-## Maintenance and Best Practices
+## Presentation of the Pattern Library
 -------------------------------------------------------------------------------

 -------------------------------------------------------------------------------
+## SASS Code Structure
 ## The Grid System

 **Description**